krishaamer/green-filter-research/research/literature/design.md

 ## Design for Sustainability {#design-for-sustainability-1}

-Evolution of design for sustainability: From product design to design for system innovations and transitions
+-   “Evolution of design for sustainability: From product design to design for system innovations and transitions”

 ## Inflation Reduction Act {#inflation-reduction-act}

 https://www.dailykos.com/stories/2022/10/5/2127204/-Climate-Brief-IRA-s-Uncapped-Tax-Credits-Could-Explode-America-s-Economy?utm_campaign=recent

-– Farm to Fork
+## Farm to Fork {#farm-to-fork}

 https://en.wikipedia.org/wiki/List_of_countries_by_greenhouse_gas_emissions_per_person